 Three Components of Self-Compassion

-So, let’s vow to show ourselves some kindness today.
+Let’s vow to show ourselves some kindness today.
 Let’s try to appreciate the fact that we’re not alone in our suffering.
-Let us be mindful of our internal state without the need to judge, only to notice, accept, and love.
+Let’s be mindful of our internal state without the need to judge, only to notice, accept, and put love there.